ABS Capacity Development Initiative

 Experts of the ABS Initiative promoted the negotiation of ABS agreements for several natural ingredients / products through capacity building of local providers and regulators as well as facilitating the negotiations that led to the signing of ABS agreements, e.g. in Cameroon, Namibia and South Africa.

-Further, the ABS Initiative supported the development of the African Union (AU) policy and technical guidelines for the coordinated implementation of the Nagoya Protocol in Africa.
+The ABS Initiative supported the development of the African Union (AU) policy and technical guidelines for the coordinated implementation of the Nagoya Protocol in Africa.
 The two documents provide strategic and practical step-by-step directions and tools to guide African countries in the implementation of the Nagoya Protocol.

 Further details